Search API Connector Documentation

 The encoding script runs in your browser, and none of your credentials are seen or stored by this site.

-With API Connector, you can either set these up as separate requests or loop through them automatically with pagination handling (paid feature), like this:
+With API Connector, you can cycle through their "next_page" links automatically with pagination handling (paid feature), like this:

 - Next page path:

 - Run until: choose when to stop fetching data